Meet Our Director

 “Thank you for coming and singing to us today.
 I hope you were paid well.”
+(All concerts are presented without charge.)

 “Today I liked being so close to hear a choir in concert.”